openshift/origin/UPGRADE.md

 1. Field names in `yaml` and `json` files will now follow strict rules for case sensitivity.
   Incorrectly cased field names will now be rejected.
 Please ensure all `yaml` and `json` files conform to the naming conventions defined in [REST API](https://docs.openshift.org/latest/rest_api/index.html)

+1. The existing docker registry images will not be able to support auto-provisioning of image streams based on docker pushes against new API servers.
+  Upgrade your docker registry image to make auto-provisioning work again.